About Our Global Citizenship Program

 Experiential component: Multiple field trips to arts events, an arts advocacy team project focusing on identifying an arts lack in a community and rectifying it.

-Whether visual art, performance art, music, film, dance, or theater — art surrounds our lives daily and mirrors our interactions as social beings.
+Whether visual art, performance art, music, film, dance or theatre — art surrounds our lives daily and mirrors our interactions as social beings.
 The arts are one of the principal drivers of social change, while social engagement also forms a fundamental motive for artistic expression.
 This course will examine the socio-political implications of art production.

-To approach the cultural settings of art and social engagement, students will consider (through readings, discussion, written essays, audience involvement, and personal projects) how art histories (i.e. essays/reviews/criticism, and the academic disciplines of art history, musicology, theatre history, etc.), art receivers (viewers/audience/ participants), and art producers (artists), interact in creating and experiencing works of art that address social and political events.
+To approach the cultural settings of art and social engagement, students will consider (through readings, discussion, written essays, audience involvement and personal projects) how art histories (i.e. essays, reviews and criticism and the academic disciplines of art history, musicology, theatre history, etc.), art receivers (viewers, audience and participants), and art producers (artists), interact in creating and experiencing works of art that address social and political events.

 Applied real-world opportunities: Students will be offered the opportunity to tour at least one local facility that demonstrates, in some fashion, the future of humans and their daily interactions with technology and will be researching and interviewing people from local firms who are designing the future today.